methinksd/ShieldHub/README.md

 chmod 755 src/public/uploads
 ```

+For Windows users, you might need to set permissions through the File Explorer by right-clicking the folder, selecting Properties, then the Security tab.

 ## Usage

 1. Open the application in your browser:
    - If using PHP's built-in server: `http://localhost:8000`
+   - If using XAMPP/WAMP/MAMP: `http://localhost/ShieldHub/src/public`
    - If using Apache virtual host: `http://shieldhub.local`

 2. Register a new user account
 3. Log in with your credentials
 4. Explore the various features and security vulnerabilities

+## Troubleshooting

+### Database Connection Issues
+- Verify that MySQL service is running
+- Check that the database credentials in `src/config/db.php` are correct
+- Ensure the `shieldHub` database exists and has the required tables

+### Server Configuration Issues
+- Make sure your web server has PHP enabled
+- Verify that PHP has the required extensions (mysqli, PDO)
+- Check web server error logs for specific error messages

+### File Upload Issues
+- Ensure the `uploads` directory exists and has appropriate write permissions
+- Check PHP settings for file upload limits (`upload_max_filesize` and `post_max_size` in php.ini)

 ## Security Vulnerabilities